sagarinbabel/21-co-intro-guides/README.md

+# Update - this project has been abandoned due to time constraints.
+21.co turned into Earn.com which was bought by Coinbase.
+In 2019 hoping to get more involved in crypto/blockchain efforts.

-# 21.co Introduction Guide Translation Project
+## 21.co Introduction Guide Translation Project

 **Aim** - Translating the [21.co Introductory Guide]((https://21.co/learn/)) to various languages